julian-molina/Documentation/pages/suite/suite-data-mining-workflow.md

 ---
-title:  Runtime Cycle
+title:  Data Mining Workflow
 summary: "When running on a data mining operation, indicators follow a cycle designed to fulfill their purpose: to process data others have produced and make the result available for others to consume."
 sidebar: suite_sidebar
-permalink: suite-runtime-cycle.html
+permalink: suite-data-mining-workflow.html
 ---

 Indicators take datasets produced by sensors or by other indicators as input.
 These inputs are determined by the data dependencies defined.
 The calculations procedure and the data building procedure produce the intended transformations.
 The data building procedure stores the results in datasets that others may use as input, and the calculations procedure may make certain pieces of information available without ever writing it in the files.